Archive for the ‘NTP configuration’ Category

 Many GPS NTP servers will convert GPS time to UTC time (and local time if you so wish) ensuring you can always have an accurate, stable, secure and reliable source of atomic clock based time.

-Technologies that rely on Atomic Clocks (part one)
+Technologies that rely on Atomic Clocks (Part 1)

 Atomic clocks are the most accurate timekeeping devices known to man.
 There accuracy is incomparable to other clocks and chronometers in that whilst even the most sophisticated electronic clock will drift by a second every week or two, the most modern atomic clocks can keep running for thousands of years and not lose even a fraction of a second.